loopstick/CCADigitalElectronics_Spring2018/README.md

 ### Week 15: Thursday, May 3, 2018
 - No class;  End of Year Reviews for Year Zero and Year One

+## Thursday, May 3, 2018, 9am - Project Writeup due

+## Saturday, May 5: Interface Show!!!!
+7PM to 9:30PM
+Oliver Art Center
+California College of the Arts
+5212 Broadway, Oakland

 ## Student Repositories
 CCA_DigitalElec_Spring2018 GitHub Repositories